-Frequently, very limited mobility and an acute sensitivity to physical environment are attendant upon these disabilities.
-For this reason, everything in the hospital - physical scientists, and in this co-operative effort an astonishing range of equipment, both "conventional" and "unconventional" by previously accepted hospital standards, must be provided in a rehabilitation hospital.
+To achieve complete rehabilitation it is necessary to combine the professional skills of medical, biological, psychological, social physical scientists, and in this co-operative effort an astonishing range of equipment, both "conventional" and "unconventional" by previously accepted hospital standards, must be provided in a rehabilitation hospital.
 All of it has a part to play in the overall plan; all of it costs dollars, and, for this reason, not all of it will be available to us at the outset.

-Fortunately, much of the equipment is such that additions can be made over the years, as we learn of more beneficial techniques and gain experience in this work.
+Fortunately, much of the equipment is such that additions can be made over the years, as we learn of more techniques and beneficial gain experience in this work.

-To introduce the pattern of departments through which our patients will pass, it is well to examine first the medical area of rehabilitation.
+To introduce the pattern of

+departments through which our patients will pass, it is well to examine first the medical area of rehabilitation.
 This will cover the following services: medical evaluation, performed by the doctors; physiotherapy, including hydrotherapy; and speech and hearing therapy.
 There will also be a need for the services of a prosthetic appliances fitting shop.
-The medical section will contain much specialized evamination, treatment and therapy equipment.
-While some of this will be standard general hospital equipment of the type most suited to the needs of this specialized hospital, much of it will be made locally to the specification and of activity.
-Of these areas of activity, each rich in interest to citizens having a sense of community well-being, more will be said next month.
+The medical section will contain much specialized evamination, treatment and equipment.
+While therapy some of this will be standard general hospital equipment of the type most suited to the needs of this specialized hospital. much of it will be made locally to the specification and requirements of the doctors and therapists.
+In this latter field there are unlimited possibilities for adaptation, ingenuity and expansion to needs of the community.